ThomasCarstens/jekyll/_posts/2018-11-08-Deployment-for-cheapskates.md

 ---
 layout: single
 title: "Deployment for cheapskates"
-excerpt: "... using Dokku to deploy web apps and machine learning models on your own PaaS system"
+excerpt: "A short rundown of how to use Dokku to deploy web apps and machine learning models on your own system.
+Get your very own PaaS system on the cheap by using open source software and a low-cost virtual private cloud instance."
 header:
   teaser: assets/images/clouds.jpg
   overlay_image: /assets/images/clouds.jpg